Ancoresss/vm-organizer/README.md

 **npm** commands should be executed via **cmd** or **PowerShell**.

-In case of the branch update, the `npm i -y`  should be executed.
+In case of a branch update, make sure to run the command `npm i -y`.

 ## Configuration after installation: